 Christine joined Watsi on September 19th, 2016.
-Four years ago, Christine became the 2319th member to automatically support a new Watsi patient every month.
-Since then, 3,627 more people have become monthly donors!
+Six years ago, Christine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Christine's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.